-We will continue to collaborate with our Blue Light colleagues and other public sector bodies by sharing ideas and our practices related to tendering activity to enhance knowledge and expertise related to sectoral activity.
+We will continue to collaborate with our Scottish Blue Light colleagues and other public sector bodies by sharing ideas and our practices related to tendering activity to enhance knowledge and expertise related to sectoral activity.
+We also continue work with wider UK policing and blue light organisations, both directly and through collaboration with BlueLight Commercial and Home Office national collaborative efficiency programmes.

-Over the period of our Strategy, we will seek to expand our collaborative approaches to identify new initiatives and where new models can enable excellent services for policing.
+Over the period of our Strategy, we will seek to maintain our collaborative approaches to identify new initiatives and where new models can enable excellent services for policing and maximum value for the public.

-We will also collaborate with our public sector partners to promote sustainable procurement, support wider climate and circular economy ambitions, and maximise collective purchasing power to provide an efficient and developing policing service to our people and our communities.
+We will also collaborate with our public sector partners to promote sustainable procurement, support wider climate and circular economy ambitions, and maximise collective purchasing power to support an efficient and developing policing service to our people and our communities.